 The Company recognizes the tax benefit from uncertain tax positions if it is more likely than not that the tax positions will be sustained on examination by the tax authorities, based on the technical merits of the position.
 The tax benefit is measured based on the largest benefit that has a greater than 50% likelihood of being realized upon ultimate settlement.
 The Company recognizes interest and penalties related to unrecognized tax benefits in income tax expense.
-During the three months ended March 29, 2024, and the three months ended March 31, 2023, the Company did not record a liability for uncertain tax positions.
+During the three and six months ended March 29, 2024 June 28, 2024, and the three and six months ended March 31, 2023 June 30, 2023, the Company did not record a liability for uncertain tax positions.

-Based on the Company's estimates and determination of an effective tax rate for the year, the Company recorded an income tax expense of \$1.0 million for the three months ended March 29, 2024, compared to an income tax expense of \$0.8 million for the three months ended March 31, 2023.
-During the three months ended March 29, 2024, the difference between the effective tax rate and the federal statutory rate was primarily attributable to state taxes, non-deductible stock compensation, nondeductible executive compensation, research and development tax credits, and the commercial building energy efficiency deduction.
-During the three months ended March 31, 2023, the difference between the effective tax rate and the federal statutory rate was primarily attributable to state taxes, non-deductible stock compensation, nondeductible executive compensation, research and development tax credits, and the commercial building energy efficiency deduction.
+Based on the Company's estimates and determination of an effective tax rate for the year, the Company recorded an income tax expense of \$1.0 \$0.7 million and \$1.7 million for the three and six months ended March 29, 2024 June 28, 2024, respectively, compared to an income tax expense of \$0.8 \$0.2 million and \$1.0 million for the three and six months ended March 31, 2023 June 30, 2023, respectively.
+During the three and six months ended March 29, 2024 June 28, 2024, the difference between the effective tax rate and the federal statutory rate was primarily attributable to state taxes, non-deductible stock compensation, nondeductible executive compensation, research and development tax credits, and the commercial building energy efficiency deduction.
+During the three and six months ended March 31, 2023 June 30, 2023, the difference between the effective tax rate and the federal statutory rate was primarily attributable to state taxes, non-deductible stock compensation, nondeductible executive compensation, research and development tax credits, and the commercial building energy efficiency deduction.